High Desert Juvenile Detention Center Sex Abuse Lawsuit Settlements

 Why Have So Many California Juvenile Detention Centers Been Sued for Sexual Abuse?

 There is a long history of systemic abuse and neglect in California’s juvenile justice system.
 This is one of those things you look back on and wonder how it could have possibly happened.
-The people that need to care just did not care enough.
+The people who need to care just did not care enough.
 It is as simple as that.

 Lawsuits against juvenile detention facilities across the state have found just awful sexual abuse by staff members, facilities ignoring complaints, administrators retaliating against survivors, and a culture of silence that allowed abusers to operate for years.
 High Desert Juvenile Detention Center is part of this larger pattern of institutional failure.